 Part of joining any early-stage startup is getting to wear many hats.
 At HumanFirst, we firmly and proudly believe in leaving ego at the door and helping out wherever and whenever you can.
 Teammates regularly step-up to take on roles beyond their job descriptions when needed.

 For instance, in 2020, we unveiled The Playbook, an open-science effort along with Genentech, Myokardia, Sage Bionetworks, the Digital Medicine Society (DiMe), Scripps Research Institute, and more, to deploy safe and effective digital clinical measures at home.
 This was a cross-team effort involving engineering, product, design, and our research team.
-We have published over 12 research papers in top-peer reviewed journals, and we prioritize open-access journals so anyone can access our research.
+We have published over 12 research papers in top-peer reviewed open-access journals.
 Some of our engineering and product teammates have participated in these research publications.

-One of our core values is ‘every moment counts,’ and this value is our reminder to stay in the present, and to recognize that with a human’s life and death, every moment matters.
+One of our core values is ‘every moment counts.’
 We act swiftly and intentionally – speed is a habit.
 As a growing organization, we look for teammates who are willing to roll up their sleeves when an opportunity arises that may not fit into anyone’s job description.
 That could mean stepping into product roles or redesigning our work trial for the recruiting process.
 Our entrepreneurial colleagues ensure that we are a high-performing team that’s consistently upgrading our processes to best serve patients.